 This class is easily modified and has been provided in school settings from the elementary to college level, as well as for private business and other community groups.
 This course can be taught at your workplace or business, or you can use the facilities here at the academy to accommodate groups up to 100 people.
 This program is provided free of charge.

-Enhancing the Survival Mindset – Level 1 The Class is full
+Enhancing the Survival Mindset – Level 1

 This class is free.